skeptycal/awesome-bootstrapper/frontend/css.md

 # Mastering CSS

+> Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

 ## Code style

 - 📖 [Key concepts for BEM syntax](https://en.bem.info/methodology/key-concepts/): BEM (Block, Element, Modifier) is a component-based approach to web development.
 The idea behind it is to divide the user interface into independent blocks.
 This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.